-| || || Product range of offering leveraging all businesses of the Company |
+| || Imports || Product range of offering leveraging all businesses of the Company |

-| || || Innovate on products process and applications |
+| || || Innovate on products process and applications. |

 | || || Leveraging metallurgy skills |

-|Export related risks || Increased trade protectionism and import || Identification of new export markets and customers |
+|Export related risks || Increased trade protectionism and import tariff || Identification of new export markets and customers |

-| || Global competition || Capability building |
+| || Global competition || |

-| || Need for higher capability || Enhanced domestic sales |
+| || Need for higher capability || Capability building |

-11.3.
+12.3.
 Metal Formed Products

 |Risk ||Why considered as Risk ||Mitigation Plan/Counter Measure |

 |Product Risk || Revenues are model specific || Indigenization of equipment |

-| || || Pursue options for other business using the same facilities |
+| || Risk of product failures || Pursue options for other business using the same facilities |

-| || || Model specific investments to be done by |
+| || || Model specific investments to be done by OEMs |

-| || || More rigorous analysis of risks before taking |
+| || || More rigorous analysis of risks before taking up the project |

 |User Industry || Dependence on auto sector || Diversification into non-auto business |